Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

   └─────────────────────────────────────────┘
 ```

-The WGSL placement shader evaluates exactly the same hash and unorm quantisation that the CPU reference does.
-Because neither path ever touches world coordinates in the packing inner loop, they can disagree on world-space floating-point rounding without affecting the blade arena contents.
+The WGSL placement shader evaluates the same hash and unorm quantisation the CPU reference does.
+Neither path ever touches world coordinates in the packing inner loop.
+They can disagree on world-space floating-point rounding without affecting the blade arena contents.

 This is what makes the determinism test meaningful: